Return to Environmental Justice Resources for Educators and Students

 • For more resources about healthy and effective discussions, including a sample list of class guidelines and sentence frames, check out these resources from EduTopia.

-• For discussions surrounding race, check out these resources from Teaching Tolerance, and the National Museum of African American History.
+• For discussions surrounding race, check out these resources from Learning for Justice, and the National Museum of African American History.

 • Uplift the stories and voices of BIPOC, including those of participants.